bspann/Semantic-Kernel-Workshop/CSharp/semantic_kernel_HOL_C#.md

 5. **Path Issues:** Verify plugin directory structures match exactly as shown
 6. **Async/Await:** Both implementations use asynchronous patterns; ensure proper async handling
 7. **Government Cloud Access:** Ensure your subscription has access to Azure Government and required services are enabled
+8. **OpenAPI Plugin Errors:** Public APIs like PetStore may require authentication or have rate limiting.
+The JSON parsing errors (like "'a' is an invalid start of a value") typically indicate the API returned an error message instead of JSON data.
+This is expected behavior in restricted environments and demonstrates the plugin loading concept even when API calls fail.

 **Azure Government Specific Considerations:**
 - **Compliance:** Azure Government provides FedRAMP High and DoD IL2-IL5 compliance